chamoda/chamoda.github.io/_read/2024-september.md

 #### [The Art of Finishing (bytedrum.com)](https://www.bytedrum.com/posts/art-of-finishing)

-Great set of tips to finsh your next side project.
-In a summary,
+Great set of tips to finish your next side project.
+In summary:

 * Define "Done" from the start
-* Embarve MVP
+* Embrace MVP
 * Give yourself a deadline